Clicky

 • 4-Place: 344 inches long and 102 inches wide.

-• The WC2-2 is a double trailer with tandem axles and the nicer options too.
+• The WC2-2 is a double with tandem axles and the nicer options too.
+But won’t fit most places that are tight.

-Interesting enough, there is a maximum width of 102 inches that a trailer can be if it goes on the road in the US.
+Interesting enough, there is a maximum width of 102 inches that a trailer could be if it goes on the road in the US.

-So if your garage door has a width greater than 102 inches, it’ll fit any jet ski trailer’s width.
+So if your garage door has a width greater than “102 inches”, it’ll fit any PWC trailer width!
+(So long as you don’t have something odd blocking it)

-Your garage door will be smaller than the actual width of your garage, and you’re not getting your jet ski in the garage if it won’t fit through the door.
+Your door will be smaller than the actual width of your garage, and you’re not getting the jet ski in on a trailer if it won’t fit through the door.

-So the garage door’s width needs to be considered.
+So the garage door’s width needs to be considered top priority.
+If not, your jet ski won’t fit.

 Length